Does THC Lower Testosterone? 2026 Full Research Review

 – THC activates CB1 receptors in the hypothalamus and Leydig cells.
 As a result, it may inhibit the HPG axis and spermatogenesis, especially with daily use (Frontiers in Endocrinology, 2020).

-– In the Andrology 2019 meta-analysis (3,395 men), mean testosterone did not differ significantly between marijuana users and abstainers.
+– In the Andrology 2019 meta-analysis (3,395 men), average testosterone did not differ significantly between marijuana users and abstainers.

-– In heavy users (daily use for over a year), free testosterone drops by approximately 12% and sperm concentration by approximately 28% (Drug and Alcohol Dependence, 2017; American Journal of Epidemiology, 2015).
+– In heavy users (daily use for over a year), free testosterone decreases by about 12%, and sperm concentration by about 28% (Drug and Alcohol Dependence, 2017; American Journal of Epidemiology, 2015).

-– The effect is mostly reversible within 6-12 weeks after stopping use.
+– The effect is mostly reversible within 6-12 weeks after cessation of use.

-– CBD has no significant effect on testosterone in humans at typical doses of 25-200 mg/day.
+– CBD does not show a significant impact on testosterone in humans at typical doses of 25-200 mg/day.

 How does the HPG axis work and why can THC harm it?

-The hypothalamic-pituitary-testicular (HPT) axis controls testosterone production in men.
-The hypothalamus releases GnRH, which stimulates the pituitary gland to secrete LH and FSH, which in turn stimulate the Leydig and Sertoli cells in the testes.
-CB1 receptors are found on every level of this axis, so THC has the potential to influence testosterone and spermatogenesis (Frontiers in Endocrinology, 2020).
+The hypothalamic-pituitary-gonadal (HPG) axis controls testosterone production in men.
+The hypothalamus releases GnRH, which stimulates the pituitary gland to secrete LH and FSH, which in turn stimulate Leydig and Sertoli cells in the testes.
+CB1 receptors are present at every level of this axis, which is why THC has the potential to affect testosterone and spermatogenesis (Frontiers in Endocrinology, 2020).

-CB1 receptors in the hypothalamus modulate GnRH release.
-CB1 activation by THC typically suppresses the frequency of GnRH pulses.
+CB1 receptors in the hypothalamus modulate the release of GnRH.
+Activation of CB1 by THC usually suppresses the frequency of GnRH pulses.
 Fewer GnRH pulses mean less LH from the pituitary, which in turn reduces stimulation of Leydig cells to produce testosterone.
-This mechanism was described in classical animal studies in the 1980s and confirmed in mouse models in 2001.
+This mechanism has already been described in classic animal studies from the 1980s and confirmed in mouse models in 2001.

-Leydig cells in the testes themselves possess CB1 receptors and anandamide-degrading enzymes, primarily FAAH.
+Leydig cells in the testes themselves are equipped with CB1 receptors and enzymes that degrade anandamide, mainly FAAH.
 This explains why endogenous cannabinoids regulate steroidogenesis.
-When THC, a potent CB1 agonist, joins this system, the natural balance is disrupted.
-The net effect depends on dose, frequency, and hormonal background.
+When THC, a strong CB1 agonist, joins this system, the natural balance is disrupted.
+The net effect depends on the dose, frequency, and hormonal background.

-At the testicular level, THC inhibits the activity of enzymes involved in testosterone synthesis from cholesterol, including 17beta-HSD and P450scc.
-In vitro studies on Leydig cells show a decrease in testosterone production upon exposure to THC concentrations corresponding to the blood circulation of a heavy user.
-This provides a biological basis for the clinical observations.
+At the level of the testes, THC inhibits the activity of enzymes involved in testosterone synthesis from cholesterol, including 17beta-HSD and P450scc.
+In vitro studies on Leydig cells show a decrease in testosterone production when exposed to THC concentrations corresponding to the blood circulation of heavy users.
+This provides a biological basis for clinical observations.

 The role of CB1 receptors in Leydig cells

-Leydig cells are the main testosterone factories in the male body.
-Their activity is controlled by LH from the pituitary gland.
-CB1 receptors on the surface of these cells act as a "brake" on LH sensitivity.
-When THC activates CB1, Leydig cells become less responsive to LH pulses, even when LH itself is present at normal levels.
+Leydig cells are the main factory of testosterone in the male body.
+Their activity is regulated by LH from the pituitary gland.
+CB1 receptors on the surface of these cells act as a "brake" on sensitivity to LH.
+When THC activates CB1, Leydig cells respond less to LH pulses, even if LH itself is present at normal concentrations.

-In a 2001 preclinical study, anandamide, an endogenous CB1 agonist, reduced testosterone production in mice by 37% compared to controls.
-THC triggers the same mechanism, but with greater potency because THC's binding to CB1 is more stable than that of anandamide.
-This explains why heavy users can have chronically low testosterone despite normal LH levels.
+In a preclinical study from 2001, anandamide, an endogenous CB1 agonist, reduced testosterone production in mice by 37% compared to the control group.
+The same mechanism is triggered by THC, but with greater strength, as THC binding to CB1 is more stable than that of anandamide.
+This explains why heavy users may have chronically reduced testosterone despite normal LH levels.

-LH stimulates testosterone production, FSH supports spermatogenesis in Sertoli cells.
+LH stimulates testosterone production, while FSH supports spermatogenesis in Sertoli cells.
 Both hormones respond to THC with a decrease.
-In short-term studies in healthy volunteers, a single dose of THC 20 mg caused a decrease in LH by 30-65% within 2-4 hours (Journal of Clinical Endocrinology and Metabolism, 1986, replicated in 2017).
+In short-term studies on healthy volunteers, a single dose of 20 mg THC caused a decrease in LH of 30-65% within 2-4 hours (Journal of Clinical Endocrinology and Metabolism, 1986, replicated in 2017).

-FSH responds more slowly and also declines with chronic use.
-Lower FSH translates to poorer Sertoli cell function and less effective spermatogenesis.
-Therefore, heavy users not only have lower testosterone but also poorer semen parameters.
-This is a two-stage mechanism that operates in parallel.
+FSH reacts more slowly, but also decreases with chronic use.
+Lower FSH means poorer function of Sertoli cells and less effective spermatogenesis.
+Therefore, heavy users not only have lower testosterone but also poorer sperm parameters.
+This is a two-step mechanism that operates in parallel.

-Citation capsule: Activation of CB1 receptors by THC suppresses the release of GnRH in the hypothalamus, which leads to a decrease in LH and FSH from the pituitary gland.
-Heavy users have approximately 12% lower free testosterone than abstainers (Drug and Alcohol Dependence, 2017).
-The mechanism operates on three floors of the HPG axis simultaneously.
+Activation of CB1 receptors by THC suppresses the release of GnRH in the hypothalamus, leading to a decrease in LH and FSH from the pituitary.
+Heavy users show about 12% lower free testosterone than abstainers (Drug and Alcohol Dependence, 2017).
+The mechanism operates simultaneously at three levels of the HPG axis.

 What do short-term studies say about THC and testosterone?

-Short-term studies focus on a single dose or a few days of exposure.
-In a classic 1974 study by Kolodny et al., young men with chronic marijuana use experienced a decrease in testosterone of approximately 441 TP3T after 4 weeks of daily use (New England Journal of Medicine, 1974).
-However, more recent studies have reported more nuanced results.
+Short-term studies focus on a single dose or several days of exposure.
+In the classic study by Kolodny et al. from 1974, young men who had chronic marijuana use showed a decrease in testosterone of about 44% after 4 weeks of daily use (New England Journal of Medicine, 1974).
+However, newer studies yield more nuanced results.

-The NHANES 2011-2016 study included 1,577 men aged 18-69.
-There was no significant difference in testosterone between marijuana users and abstainers (American Journal of Men's Health, 2019).
-Interestingly, in people who used marijuana in the last month, serum testosterone was even slightly higher than in abstainers, by an average of 17 ng/dL.
+The NHANES study from 2011-2016 included 1,577 men aged 18-69.
+No significant difference in testosterone was found between marijuana users and abstainers (American Journal of Men's Health, 2019).
+Interestingly, among those who used marijuana in the past month, serum testosterone was even slightly higher than among abstainers, by an average of 17 ng/dL.

-How do we reconcile this?
+How to reconcile this?
 The difference lies in the interpretation of "short-term" effects.
-A single dose of THC causes a temporary drop in LH and testosterone within a few hours, but the body quickly compensates.
-Only daily, intensive use produces a cumulative effect, visible in long-term parameters.
-Occasional users do not experience a lasting reduction in testosterone.
+A single dose of THC causes a temporary decrease in LH and testosterone within a few hours, but the body quickly compensates.
+Only daily, intense use leads to a cumulative effect that is visible in long-term parameters.
+An occasional user does not experience a lasting decrease in testosterone.

-It's also worth considering the "rebound effect."
-After an acute dose of THC, there's a drop in LH, followed by a compensatory increase.
-If the test measures testosterone during this second window, the results may suggest an increase.
-This explains the seemingly contradictory observations in the literature and demonstrates how significantly the timing of sample collection affects the results.
+It is also worth considering the "rebound" effect.
+After an acute dose of THC, there is a decrease in LH, followed by a compensatory increase.
+If a study measures testosterone during this second window, the results may suggest an increase.
+This explains seemingly contradictory observations in the literature and shows how much the timing of sample collection affects the outcome.

-In a 1986 experiment, 6 healthy men received a single dose of 20 mg of THC intravenously.
-LH levels fell by 651 TP3T within 30 minutes, testosterone by 341 TP3T within 4 hours.
+In an experiment from 1986, 6 healthy men received a single intravenous dose of 20 mg THC.
+LH levels dropped by 65% within 30 minutes, and testosterone by 34% within 4 hours.
 After 24 hours, both parameters returned to baseline values.
 This is a classic picture of transient inhibition of the HPG axis (Journal of Clinical Endocrinology and Metabolism, 1986).

-More recent controlled studies confirm this pattern, albeit with a smaller amplitude.
-This likely reflects CB1 receptor tolerance in modern users accustomed to the higher THC concentrations in cannabis strains from recent decades.
-Average THC content in flower has increased from approximately 31 TP3T in the 1980s to 15–251 TP3T today.
+Newer controlled studies confirm this pattern, though with less amplitude.
+This is likely influenced by the tolerance of CB1 receptors in modern users accustomed to higher concentrations of THC in cannabis strains from recent decades.
+The average THC content in flowers has increased from about 3% in the 1980s to 15-25% today.

 Conflicting results in population studies

-Population data show surprising signs.
-In a Danish study of 1,215 young men, testosterone levels in marijuana users were higher than in abstainers, but sperm concentration was lower by 28% (American Journal of Epidemiology, 2015).
-The authors explain this by taking into account co-smoking, which independently increases testosterone.
+Population data show surprising signals.
+In a Danish study of 1,215 young men, testosterone levels in marijuana users were higher than in abstainers, but sperm concentration was 28% lower (American Journal of Epidemiology, 2015).
+The authors explain this by considering co-smoking tobacco, which independently raises testosterone.

-The 2017 American JCEM study analyzed a subgroup of heavy users, meaning men who used it daily for at least a year.
-They experienced an average testosterone decrease of 58 ng/dL compared to abstainers, corresponding to a reduction of approximately 10-121 TP3T.
-This indicates that the effect is cumulative over time and depends on the intensity of exposure.
+In the American JCEM 2017 study, a subgroup of heavy users was analyzed, meaning men who used daily for at least a year.
+Here, a decrease in testosterone of an average of 58 ng/dL was observed compared to abstainers, corresponding to a reduction of about 10-12%.
+This indicates that the effect accumulates over time and depends on the intensity of exposure.

 Unique observation: The apparent contradiction in population data is a methodological artifact.
-Short-term studies report acute HPG axis suppression, "ever-used" studies blur the signal in a group of occasional users, and only studies of heavy users show a lasting effect.
-This is a classic example of why "science headlines" are misleading when dose and duration of exposure are not considered.
+Short-term studies record acute suppression of the HPG axis, studies on "whenever you used" blur the signal in the group of occasional users, and only studies on heavy users show a lasting effect.
+This is a classic example of why "science headlines" can be misleading when we do not consider dosage and exposure time.

 What do long-term studies and heavy users say?

-Long-term marijuana use paints a more consistent picture.
-In the 2017 Drug and Alcohol Dependence study, men who used marijuana daily for at least a year had a decrease in free testosterone of about 12% compared to abstainers (Drug and Alcohol Dependence, 2017).
-The effect increased with length of exposure, with a plateau after approximately 3 years of regular use.
+Long-term marijuana use provides a more consistent picture.
+In the 2017 Drug and Alcohol Dependence study, men who used marijuana daily for at least a year showed a decrease in free testosterone of about 12% compared to abstainers (Drug and Alcohol Dependence, 2017).
+The effect increased with the length of exposure, plateauing after about 3 years of regular use.

-Heavy users typically use marijuana 5-7 times a week, often multiple times a day.
-This group combines three mechanisms: chronic CB1 activation suppressing the HPG axis, hepatic enzyme induction altering steroid metabolism, and coexisting lifestyle factors such as poorer sleep, lower physical activity, and more frequent alcohol use.
+Heavy users are typically individuals who use marijuana 5-7 times a week, often multiple times a day.
+In this group, three mechanisms accumulate: chronic activation of CB1 suppressing the HPG axis, induction of liver enzymes altering steroid metabolism, and coexisting lifestyle factors such as poorer sleep, lower physical activity, and more frequent alcohol use.

-The effect on spermatogenesis is better documented than the effect on testosterone.
-In a Danish study of 1,215 young men, using marijuana at least once a week was correlated with a 28% decrease in sperm concentration and a 21% decrease in the percentage of sperm with normal morphology (American Journal of Epidemiology, 2015).
+The impact on spermatogenesis is better documented than the impact on testosterone.
+In a Danish study of 1,215 young men, using marijuana at least once a week correlated with a 28% decrease in sperm concentration and a 21% reduction in the percentage of sperm with normal morphology (American Journal of Epidemiology, 2015).
 The effect was dose-dependent.

-Does this mean that marijuana "damages" fertility?
+Does this mean that marijuana "destroys" fertility?
 Not necessarily.
-Most men still fall within the WHO's normal range for semen parameters (sperm concentration above 15 million/ml).
-However, for those already struggling with subclinical infertility, adding regular marijuana use can push these parameters below the reproductive threshold.
-This is why fertility clinics routinely ask about cannabis use.
+Most men still fall within the WHO norms for semen parameters (sperm concentration above 15 million/ml).
+However, for individuals already struggling with subclinical infertility, adding regular marijuana use may push parameters below the reproductive threshold.
+That is why fertility clinics routinely ask about cannabis use.

-A 2019 Human Reproduction study analyzed 1,125 couples trying to conceive.
-Couples whose partner used marijuana regularly had a time to conception approximately 11% longer than those who abstained, regardless of other lifestyle factors (Human Reproduction, 2019).
-The effect was weaker than the effect of smoking, but statistically significant.
+In the 2019 Human Reproduction study, 1,125 couples trying to conceive were analyzed.
+In couples where the partner regularly used marijuana, the time to conception was about 11% longer than in abstinent couples, regardless of other lifestyle factors (Human Reproduction, 2019).
+The effect was weaker than the impact of tobacco smoking, but statistically significant.

-Interestingly, in the same study, CBD had no significant effect on time to conception.
-This supports the hypothesis that the THC fraction, not other cannabinoids, is primarily responsible for the negative impact on fertility.
-For couples planning to become parents, the recommendation is simple: limit or eliminate THC, but keep CBD.
+Interestingly, in the same study, CBD had no significant impact on time to conception.
+This confirms the hypothesis that the negative impact on fertility is primarily due to the THC fraction, not other cannabinoids.
+For couples planning parenthood, the recommendation is simple: limit or eliminate THC, while CBD can be retained.

 Dose-response effect

-Testosterone decline and deterioration of semen parameters occur progressively depending on the dose.
-Occasional use (1-4 times per month) produces no significant difference, moderate use (1-3 times per week) produces weak signals, and regular use (4-7 times per week for a year) shows significant effects.
+The decrease in testosterone and deterioration of sperm parameters occurs progressively depending on the dose.
+Occasional use (1-4 times a month) does not yield significant differences, moderate use (1-3 times a week) shows weak signals, while regular use (4-7 times a week for a year) shows clear effects.
 This curve is typical for neuroendocrine modulators.

-The threshold at which clinical consequences begin is not clear.
-Most studies suggest a cutoff of approximately 3-4 times per week for at least 6 months.
-Below this threshold, the risk of impact on fertility and testosterone appears minimal.
-Above this threshold, the effects accumulate in a dose-dependent manner.
+The threshold at which clinical consequences begin is not clear-cut.
+Most studies suggest a boundary of about 3-4 times a week for at least 6 months.
+Below this threshold, the risk of affecting fertility and testosterone seems minimal.
+Above it, effects accumulate in a dose-dependent manner.

-Citation capsule: In the Drug and Alcohol Dependence study (2017), men who used marijuana daily for at least a year had free testosterone levels approximately 12% lower, and in the Danish American Journal of Epidemiology study (2015), sperm concentration in regular users was 28% lower.
+In the 2017 Drug and Alcohol Dependence study, men who used marijuana daily for at least a year had free testosterone lower by about 12%, and in the Danish American Journal of Epidemiology study (2015), sperm concentration in regular users was lower by 28%.
 The effect is dose-dependent and cumulative.

 Is the effect of THC on testosterone reversible?

-Data suggest that most of THC's effects on the HPG axis are reversible.
-In a 2019 Andrology study, in men who stopped regular marijuana use, LH and testosterone returned to normal within 6-10 weeks (Andrology, 2019).
-Sperm parameters regenerate more slowly due to the length of the spermatogenic cycle.
+Data suggest that most effects of THC on the HPG axis are reversible.
+In the 2019 Andrology study, men who stopped regular marijuana use saw LH and testosterone return to normal levels within 6-10 weeks (Andrology, 2019).
+Sperm parameters recover more slowly due to the length of the spermatogenesis cycle.

-Human spermatogenesis lasts an average of 74 days.
-This means that full sperm regeneration after a period of disruption requires a minimum of 10-12 weeks.
-If the offending agent (THC) is removed, new sperm produced from that point on will have normal parameters, but those already programmed will continue to emerge with impaired parameters for approximately three months.
+Spermatogenesis in humans lasts an average of 74 days.
+This means that full recovery of sperm after a period of disruption requires at least 10-12 weeks.
+If the harmful factor (THC) is removed, new sperm formed from that point will have normal parameters, but those already programmed will exit with poorer parameters for about 3 months.

-In practice, a man who wants to optimize testosterone and fertility should discontinue THC for at least three months before planning conception or before a significant training period.
-This period covers the full spermatogenic cycle and allows the HPG axis time to return to its physiological GnRH pulsatility pattern.
+In practice, a man who wants to optimize testosterone and fertility should stop using THC for at least 3 months before planning conception or before an important training period.
+This period covers a full cycle of spermatogenesis and gives the HPG axis time to return to the physiological pattern of GnRH pulsation.

 Is recovery always complete?
-In most cases, yes, but subtle changes may remain in individuals who began heavy use during adolescence (before age 17).
+In most cases, yes, but for individuals who began intensive use during adolescence (before age 17), subtle changes may remain.
 Neuroimaging studies show that adolescence is a sensitive window for the development of the HPG axis.
-Early and intense exposure to cannabinoids can permanently alter the settings of this system.
+Early and intensive exposure to cannabinoids may permanently alter the settings of this system.

 How long does it take to "clear" THC from the body?

-THC is highly lipophilic and accumulates in adipose tissue.
-In occasional users, THC metabolites are detected in urine 3-7 days after ingestion.
-In heavy users, detection is prolonged to 30-60 days (Clinical Chemistry, 2019).
-Active THC itself in the blood declines more quickly, with a half-life of 1-3 days in occasional users, 5-13 days in heavy users.
+THC is highly lipophilic and accumulates in fat tissue.
+In occasional users, THC metabolites can be detected 3-7 days after consumption in urine.
+In heavy users, detection extends to 30-60 days (Clinical Chemistry, 2019).
+Active THC in the blood declines faster, with a half-life of 1-3 days in occasional users and 5-13 days in heavy users.

-The effect on the HPG axis persists as long as active THC circulates in the blood and binds to CB1 receptors.
-For most occasional users, this window is 12–48 hours after ingestion.
-In heavy users, chronic exposure to CB1 receptors leads to their desensitization and internalization, which complicates the pharmacological picture.
+The impact on the HPG axis persists as long as active THC circulates in the blood and binds to CB1 receptors.
+For most occasional users, this window is 12-48 hours after consumption.
+In heavy users, chronic exposure of CB1 receptors leads to their desensitization and internalization, complicating the pharmacological picture.

-Regular sleep of 7-9 hours, moderate resistance training, a balanced diet with adequate amounts of zinc, vitamin D, and cholesterol (a precursor to testosterone), and alcohol restriction support the regeneration of the HPG axis.
+Regular sleep of 7-9 hours, moderate resistance training, a balanced diet with adequate amounts of zinc, vitamin D, and cholesterol (precursor to testosterone), along with reduced alcohol intake, support the recovery of the HPG axis.
 No supplementation will "cure" what THC does, but a good lifestyle shortens the time to return to homeostasis.

-It's also worth remembering the importance of body fat.
-In obese men, THC metabolites are released from adipose tissue more slowly, prolonging the effects.
-Reducing body fat after cessation of use can paradoxically cause "secondary peaks" of THC in the blood.
-Therefore, intensive weight loss in the first weeks of abstinence can produce seemingly odd test results.
+It is also important to remember the significance of body fat.
+In men with obesity, THC metabolites are released from fat tissue more slowly, prolonging the effect.
+Reducing body fat after cessation of use may paradoxically trigger "secondary peaks" of THC in the blood.
+Therefore, intense weight loss in the first weeks of abstinence may yield seemingly strange test results.

 How does THC affect fertility and sperm?

-The effect of THC on spermatogenesis is well documented in the literature.
-In a Danish study of 1,215 young men, regular marijuana use correlated with a decrease in sperm concentration by 28% and a deterioration in morphology by 21% (American Journal of Epidemiology, 2015).
+The impact of THC on spermatogenesis is well documented in the literature.
+In a Danish study of 1,215 young men, regular marijuana use correlated with a 28% decrease in sperm concentration and a 21% deterioration in morphology (American Journal of Epidemiology, 2015).
 Similar observations are repeated in studies from other populations.

 The mechanism is multi-level.
-First, reduced FSH from the HPG axis means reduced stimulation of Sertoli cells, which "nurse" sperm development.
-Second, CB1 receptors are located directly on sperm heads, and their chronic activation disrupts motility and the acrosomal reaction.
-Third, oxidative stress induced by chronic use damages sperm DNA.
+Firstly, reduced FSH from the HPG axis means weaker stimulation of Sertoli cells, which "nurture" the development of sperm.
+Secondly, CB1 receptors are located directly on the heads of sperm, and their chronic activation disrupts motility and the acrosomal reaction.
+Thirdly, oxidative stress induced by chronic use damages sperm DNA.

 Sperm DNA fragmentation is one of the sensitive markers of damage.
-In studies of men who regularly use marijuana, the percentage of sperm with DNA fragmentation is approximately 40-60% higher than in abstainers (Fertility and Sterility, 2019).
-This is a parameter that is increasingly being tested in fertility clinics because a standard spermiogram can miss it.
+In studies of men who regularly use marijuana, the percentage of sperm with DNA fragmentation is about 40-60% higher than in abstainers (Fertility and Sterility, 2019).
+This is a parameter that is increasingly being studied in fertility clinics, as a standard spermogram may overlook it.

-Does this mean a man who uses marijuana can't father a child?
-He usually can.
-But his chances of conception are lower in a given cycle and his risk of early miscarriage is higher because damaged sperm DNA hinders proper embryo development.
+Does this mean that a man using marijuana cannot become a father?
+Usually, he can.
+But he has lower chances in a given cycle and a higher risk of early miscarriages, as damaged sperm DNA hinders proper embryo development.
 For couples already struggling with infertility, eliminating THC is one of the first steps in the treatment protocol.

 Sperm motility and morphology

-Sperm motility (motility) is a key parameter for fertilization.
-In regular marijuana users, the percentage of sperm with normal progressive motility is approximately 18-25% lower (Fertility and Sterility, 2019).
+Sperm motility (progressive motility) is a key parameter for fertilization.
+In regular marijuana users, the percentage of sperm with normal progressive motility is about 18-25% lower (Fertility and Sterility, 2019).
 CB1 receptors on sperm regulate intracellular calcium concentration, and THC disrupts this system.

-Morphology (normal shape) is another sensitive parameter.
-The WHO considers sperm with normal morphology to be above 4% (so-called "strict criteria").
-In heavy marijuana users, this value drops on average to 3%, which is below the normal threshold.
-This does not indicate infertility, but it does reduce the likelihood of conception in a single cycle.
+Morphology (normal shape) is the second sensitive parameter.
+The WHO accepts a norm of over 4% of sperm with normal morphology (the so-called "strict criteria").
+In heavy users of marijuana, this value drops on average to 3%, which is below the threshold of normality.
+This does not mean infertility, but it reduces the likelihood of conception in a single cycle.

 Sperm DNA fragmentation

-DNA fragmentation index (DFI) measures the percentage of sperm with damaged DNA.
-The norm is below 151 TP3T, while values above 301 TP3T indicate a serious fertility problem.
-Heavy marijuana users have an average DFI of 40-601 TP3T higher than non-users, placing many men in the risk category.
+The DNA fragmentation index (DFI) measures the percentage of sperm with damaged DNA.
+The norm is below 15%, values above 30% indicate a serious fertility problem.
+In heavy marijuana users, DFI is elevated by an average of 40-60% compared to abstainers, which shifts many men into the risk category.

-Worse still, damaged sperm DNA doesn't necessarily block fertilization.
-It can lead to conception, but it increases the risk of early miscarriage or birth defects.
-Therefore, even if your partner becomes pregnant, it's best to discontinue THC use before planning a pregnancy.
-Full DFI recovery takes 3-6 months after abstinence.
+Worse still, damaged sperm DNA does not necessarily block fertilization.
+It may lead to conception but increases the risk of early miscarriage or developmental defects.
+Therefore, even if the partner becomes pregnant, it is advisable for the male partner to stop using THC before planning a child.
+Full recovery of DFI takes 3-6 months of abstinence.

 Does CBD lower testosterone like THC?

 CBD does not significantly affect testosterone in humans at typical doses.
-A 2020 review of studies found no statistically significant change in testosterone in people using CBD at doses of 25-200 mg/day for up to 6 months (Frontiers in Pharmacology, 2020).
-This is the fundamental difference between CBD and THC.
+A review of studies from 2020 found no statistically significant change in testosterone in individuals using CBD at doses of 25-200 mg/day for up to 6 months (Frontiers in Pharmacology, 2020).
+This is a fundamental difference between CBD and THC.

-The mechanism of difference is simple.
-CBD has very low affinity for the CB1 receptor, the receptor that mediates THC's inhibition of the HPG axis.
-CBD acts primarily through the CB2 receptor (peripheral, immune), anandamide modulation, the 5-HT1A receptor, and the vanilloid TRPV1 receptor.
-None of these pathways significantly affects the hypothalamus or Leydig cells at typical doses.
+The mechanism of the difference is simple.
+CBD has very low affinity for the CB1 receptor, which mediates the inhibition of the HPG axis by THC.
+CBD primarily acts through the CB2 receptor (peripheral, immunological), modulation of anandamide, the 5-HT1A receptor, and the vanilloid TRPV1.
+None of these pathways significantly affect the hypothalamus or Leydig cells at typical doses.

-However, it's worth noting a nuance.
-Preclinical studies in rodents, using very high doses of CBD (100-300 mg/kg body weight), have shown adverse effects on the male reproductive system.
-This dose is equivalent to 8-24 g of CBD per day in humans, which is many times higher than typical supplemental and therapeutic doses.
-For context, the highest registered dose of CBD as a medicine (Epidiolex) is 25 mg/kg, or 2 g in an adult.
+However, it is worth noting a nuance.
+Preclinical studies in rodents, at very high doses of CBD (100-300 mg/kg body weight), showed an adverse effect on the male reproductive system.
+This dose corresponds to 8-24 g of CBD daily in humans, which is many times above typical supplemental and therapeutic doses.
+For context, the highest recorded dose of CBD as a drug (Epidiolex) is 25 mg/kg, or 2 g in an adult.

-In practice, this means that CBD in standard supplemental doses (20-100 mg/day) is safe for testosterone and male fertility.
+In practice, this means that CBD at standard supplemental doses (20-100 mg/day) is safe for testosterone and fertility in men.
 This is important information for athletes.
-CBD was removed from the WADA banned substances list in 2018 precisely because it does not significantly affect performance or hormonal homeostasis (DRAWBACK, 2018).
+CBD was removed from the WADA banned substances list in 2018 precisely because it does not significantly affect performance or hormonal homeostasis (WADA, 2018).

 CBD and male fertility

-Human research is limited, but the available data do not indicate a significant effect of CBD on sperm parameters.
-In a 2019 Human Reproduction study of 1,125 couples, time to conception did not differ between couples whose partner used CBD and those who abstained.
-However, the couple using THC had a 11% longer time to conception.
+Human studies are limited, but available data do not indicate a significant impact of CBD on sperm parameters.
+In the 2019 Human Reproduction study of 1,125 couples, the time to conception did not differ between couples where the partner used CBD and abstinent couples.
+However, the couple using THC had a time to conception that was 11% longer.

-For men who want to benefit from cannabinoid properties without risking testosterone, the choice is clear: broad-spectrum CBD oils (zero THC) or CBD isolates.
-Avoid full-spectrum, which contains up to 0.3% THC.
-A daily dose of full-spectrum 10% oil (1000mg CBD) theoretically provides up to 3mg of THC per day, which may be detectable in some individuals and theoretically affect HPG.
+For men who want to benefit from the properties of cannabinoids without the risk to testosterone, the choice is clear.
+Broad spectrum CBD oils (zero THC) or CBD isolates.
+Avoid full spectrum, which contains up to 0.3% THC.
+With daily dosing of 10% full spectrum oil (1,000 mg CBD), we theoretically obtain up to 3 mg of THC daily, which in some individuals may be detectable and theoretically affect the HPG axis.

-WADA (World Anti-Doping Agency) removed CBD from its list of prohibited substances in 2018.
-THC remains banned in competition, with a detection threshold of 150 ng/ml in urine.
-This demonstrates the formal regulatory distinction between these two cannabinoids, which are often incorrectly conflated in the minds of consumers.
+WADA (World Anti-Doping Agency) removed CBD from the list of banned substances in 2018.
+THC remains banned in competitions, with a detection threshold of 150 ng/ml in urine.
+This shows the formal regulatory distinction between these two cannabinoids, which are often incorrectly conflated in consumer awareness.

-Strength athletes and bodybuilders use CBD primarily for recovery, sleep, and inflammation reduction.
-Free testosterone, semen parameters, and training response—none of these parameters deteriorate with typical CBD doses.
-However, THC remains a real threat to muscle building and recovery, especially with daily use.
+Strength athletes and bodybuilders primarily use CBD for recovery, sleep, and reducing inflammation.
+Free testosterone, semen parameters, training response – none of these parameters worsen with typical doses of CBD.
+THC, on the other hand, remains a real threat to muscle mass building and recovery efficiency, especially with daily use.

 What does this mean for bodybuilding and strength sports?

-For strength-training men, testosterone is the "currency" of adaptation.
-The 10-12% difference in free testosterone observed in heavy marijuana users may translate into a poorer training response (Drug and Alcohol Dependence, 2017).
-In practice, this means slower muscle growth, poorer recovery between sessions, and a lower strength ceiling.
+For men training with weights, testosterone is the "currency" of adaptation.
+A difference of 10-12% in free testosterone, observed in heavy users of marijuana, can translate into a poorer training response (Drug and Alcohol Dependence, 2017).
+In practice, this means slower muscle gain, poorer recovery between sessions, and lower strength thresholds.

-Does this mean an amateur athlete must avoid all contact with THC?
-Not necessarily, but it's worth considering frequency.
-Occasional use (1-2 times a month) likely won't significantly impact performance.
-Regular, weekly use might, and daily use certainly will.
-The threshold begins at around 3-4 times a week for at least 6 months.
+Does this mean that an amateur athlete must avoid any form of contact with THC?
+Not necessarily, but it is worth considering the frequency.
+Occasional use (1-2 times a month) is unlikely to significantly affect performance.
+Regular weekly use may, and daily use certainly will.
+The threshold begins around 3-4 times a week for at least 6 months.

 The second aspect is drowsiness and recovery.
-THC disrupts sleep architecture, especially REM sleep.
-Sleep is a crucial period of hormonal recovery, during which growth hormone is released and testosterone peaks at night.
-Regular use of THC in the evening can therefore have a dual impact on testosterone: directly through CB1 and indirectly through sleep disruption.
+THC disrupts sleep architecture, especially REM phase.
+Sleep is a key period for hormonal recovery, during which growth hormone is released and a nocturnal peak of testosterone occurs.
+Regular evening use of THC may therefore hit testosterone doubly: directly through CB1 and indirectly by disrupting sleep.

 In comparison, CBD in moderate doses (20-50 mg) can support sleep quality without negatively impacting hormones.
-This is one reason strength athletes are increasingly choosing CBD as an "athlete's cannabinoid," avoiding THC.
-Broad-spectrum CBD without THC or CBD isolates are preferred forms for this group.
+This is one of the reasons why strength athletes increasingly choose CBD as the "athlete's cannabinoid," avoiding THC.
+Broad spectrum without THC or CBD isolates are the preferred forms for this group.

 How to optimize testosterone naturally?

-The basics are boring, but effective.
-Regular sleep (7-9 hours), resistance training 3-4 times a week with progressive load, a diet that meets energy needs with an adequate fat content (25-351 TP3T calories), vitamin D supplementation (if deficient), zinc, and magnesium.
-Limit alcohol to occasional situations.
+The basics are boring but effective.
+Regular sleep of 7-9 hours, resistance training 3-4 times a week with progressive overload, a diet that meets energy needs with an appropriate share of fats (25-35% of calories), supplementation with vitamin D (if deficient), zinc, and magnesium.
+Limiting alcohol to occasional situations.

-Avoiding chronic stressors like daily sleep deprivation, burnout, excessive alcohol, and daily THC all contribute to the testosterone "tax," which accumulates in men over 30 and can shorten the free testosterone "peak period" by a decade.
+Avoiding chronic stressors, such as daily sleep deficit, burnout, excessive alcohol, and daily THC.
+All of this is a "tax" on testosterone, which accumulates in men over 30 and can shorten the "peak period" of free testosterone by a decade.

 CBD may support recovery by modulating inflammation and improving sleep quality.
-A 2021 study found that 60 mg of CBD taken in the evening for 4 weeks reduced delayed-onset muscle soreness (DOMS) by approximately 271 TP3T compared to a placebo group (Frontiers in Physiology, 2021).
+A 2021 study showed that 60 mg of CBD taken in the evening for 4 weeks reduced delayed onset muscle soreness (DOMS) by about 27% compared to the placebo group (Frontiers in Physiology, 2021).
 It did not significantly affect hormonal parameters.

-For a bodybuilder or strength athlete, this means CBD is a recovery tool that doesn't "steal" testosterone.
-THC, on the other hand, is a recreational tool that, with regular use, can sabotage training goals.
-This distinction is often lost in discussions about cannabinoids and sports.
+For a bodybuilder or strength athlete, this means that CBD is a recovery tool that does not "steal" testosterone.
+THC, on the other hand, is a recreational tool that can sabotage training goals with regular use.
+This distinction often gets lost in discussions about cannabinoids and sports.

-What about THC exposure during pregnancy and in adolescents?
+What about THC exposure during pregnancy and adolescence?

-THC exposure during pregnancy and adolescence is an area of particular concern.
-In a preclinical study, THC administered to pregnant mice on day 12 of gestation caused persistent changes in the HPG axis in male offspring, including decreased LH and testosterone levels in adulthood (PMC, 2014).
-The effect was not observed in females.
+Exposure to THC during pregnancy and adolescence is an area of particular concern.
+In a preclinical study, THC administered to pregnant mice on day 12 of pregnancy caused lasting changes in the HPG axis in male offspring, including reduced levels of LH and testosterone in adulthood (PMC, 2014).
+The effect was not observed in female individuals.

-In humans, retrospective studies suggest that men exposed to marijuana in utero may have slightly lower semen parameters in adulthood than men without such exposure.
-However, the data are limited due to ethical and methodological challenges.
-This is certainly an area where the precautionary principle favors abstinence during pregnancy.
+In humans, retrospective studies suggest that men exposed to marijuana in utero may have slightly lower sperm parameters in adulthood than men without such exposure.
+However, data are limited due to ethical and methodological difficulties.
+This is certainly an area where the precautionary principle advocates for abstinence during pregnancy.

-Adolescence is the second critical window.
-The HPG axis matures during this time, and CB1 receptors are involved in the "calibration" of its parameters.
-Heavy marijuana use before the age of 17 can permanently lower the HPG axis set point, which manifests as lower testosterone in adulthood, even after years of abstinence.
+Puberty is the second critical window.
+The HPG axis matures during this time, and CB1 receptors are involved in "calibrating" its parameters.
+Intensive marijuana use before the age of 17 can permanently lower the set point of the HPG axis, manifesting as lower testosterone in adulthood, even after years of abstinence.

-For an adult male who begins occasional use after age 25, the risk is significantly lower than for a teenager.
-The hormonal system is already fully mature, and the effects are largely reversible upon cessation of use.
-This does not change the fact that regular, heavy use still has negative effects, regardless of age.
+For an adult man starting occasional use after age 25, the risk is much lower than for a teenager.
+The hormonal system is already fully mature, and the effects are mostly reversible after cessation of use.
+This does not change the fact that regular, intensive use still has a negative impact, regardless of age.

-During adolescence (ages 12-18), the HPG axis undergoes a transformation from its adult function.
-CB1 receptors are involved in regulating the rate of this transformation.
-Disrupting the signals during this period (e.g., through regular marijuana use) can permanently shift the HPG axis set point to a lower level of functioning.
+During puberty (ages 12-18), the HPG axis undergoes a transformation "from the nest" of adult functions.
+CB1 receptors are involved in regulating the pace of this transformation.
+Disruption of signals during this period (e.g., through regular marijuana use) can permanently shift the set point of the HPG axis to a lower level of functioning.

-Neuroimaging studies of adolescents who regularly use marijuana show changes in hypothalamic and amygdala volume.
+Neuroimaging studies in teenagers who use marijuana regularly show changes in the volume of the hypothalamus and amygdala.
 These changes are partially reversible but require months or years of abstinence to normalize.
-For parents of adolescents, this is one argument for delaying their first exposure to THC until late adolescence or adulthood.
+For parents of teenagers, this is one argument for delaying the first contact with THC until late adolescence or adulthood.

 WHO recommendations for pregnancy

 WHO recommends complete abstinence from cannabis during pregnancy and breastfeeding (WHO, 2018).
-The recommendation covers both THC and CBD, even though data on CBD are limited.
-The precautionary principle prevails over the lack of hard evidence, especially since cannabinoids cross the placenta and into breast milk.
+The recommendation includes both THC and CBD, even though data on CBD are limited.
+The precautionary principle takes precedence here over the lack of hard evidence, especially since cannabinoids cross the placenta and into breast milk.

-For fathers planning to conceive, the recommendation is less restrictive but worth considering.
-A minimum of three months of abstinence from THC before planned conception allows for full recovery of spermatogenesis and reduced sperm DNA fragmentation.
-CBD at typical doses does not require such a break, but it's worth consulting with your doctor.
+For fathers planning conception, the recommendation is less restrictive but worth considering.
+A minimum of 3 months of abstinence from THC before planned conception allows for full recovery of spermatogenesis and reduction of sperm DNA fragmentation.
+CBD at typical doses does not require such a break, but it is advisable to consult with the attending physician.

-Bucha data Q1 2026: In the "men 30+" category, we're seeing three times higher sales of broad-spectrum (zero THC) CBD oils than full-spectrum.
-Customers openly declare, "We avoid THC because of testosterone."
-This is a marked change from 2022-2023, when the difference in popularity between broad and full-spectrum was a mere 20-30%.
+Bucha data Q1 2026: In the category of products "for men 30+", we observe three times higher sales of broad spectrum CBD oils (zero THC) than full spectrum.
+Customers explicitly state, "we avoid THC due to testosterone."
+This is a clear change compared to the years 2022-2023, when the difference in popularity between broad and full spectrum was only 20-30%.

-Does THC actually lower testosterone levels in men?
+Does THC really lower testosterone levels in men?

-The data are inconclusive.
-The NHANES 2011-2016 study (1,577 men) found no significant difference in testosterone between marijuana users and abstainers, and recent users even had slightly higher levels (American Journal of Men's Health, 2019).
-However, in heavy users (daily users for over a year), the testosterone drop averages 58 ng/dL.
+The data are ambiguous.
+In the NHANES 2011-2016 study (1,577 men), no significant difference in testosterone was found between marijuana users and abstainers, and among those who used recently, the level was even slightly higher (American Journal of Men's Health, 2019).
+However, in heavy users (daily for over a year), the decrease in testosterone averages 58 ng/dL.

-How does THC affect the hypothalamic-pituitary-testicular (HPG) axis?
+How does THC affect the hypothalamic-pituitary-gonadal (HPG) axis?

 Is the effect of THC on testosterone reversible?

-Yes, the data suggests reversibility.
-In a 2019 Andrology study, men who stopped regular marijuana use had their hormonal parameters return to normal within 6-10 weeks (Andrology, 2019).
-Spermatogenesis regeneration takes longer, approximately 10-12 weeks, which corresponds to a full spermatogenic cycle of 74 days.
+Yes, data suggest reversibility.
+In the 2019 Andrology study, men who stopped regular marijuana use saw hormonal parameters return to normal within 6-10 weeks (Andrology, 2019).
+Recovery of spermatogenesis takes longer, about 10-12 weeks, corresponding to a full spermatogenic cycle of 74 days.

 How does THC affect sperm count and morphology?

-In a Danish study of 1,215 young men, the sperm concentration of those who smoked marijuana at least once a week was 28% lower than that of non-smokers (American Journal of Epidemiology, 2015).
+In a Danish study of 1,215 young men, sperm concentration in individuals smoking marijuana at least once a week was 28% lower than in non-smokers (American Journal of Epidemiology, 2015).
 The percentage of sperm with normal morphology decreased by 21% in the group of regular users.
-The effect depends on the dose and length of exposure.
+The impact depends on the dose and length of exposure.

 Does CBD affect testosterone the same way as THC?

-No. CBD has very low affinity for the CB1 receptor, which mediates THC's inhibition of the HPG axis.
-A 2020 Frontiers in Pharmacology review found no significant effect of CBD on testosterone levels at doses of 25-200 mg in humans (Frontiers in Pharmacology, 2020).
-Rodent studies suggest an effect at very high doses, but this has not been confirmed in humans.
+No. CBD has very low affinity for the CB1 receptor, which mediates the inhibition of the HPG axis by THC.
+A review in Frontiers in Pharmacology from 2020 found no significant impact of CBD on testosterone levels at doses of 25-200 mg in humans (Frontiers in Pharmacology, 2020).
+Studies in rodents suggest an effect at very high doses, but this has not been confirmed in humans.

-Heavy THC use can lower testosterone and, as a result, make it harder to build muscle mass.
-A 2017 Drug and Alcohol Dependence study showed that heavy users (daily use for over a year) experienced a decrease in free testosterone of approximately 12% (Drug and Alcohol Dependence, 2017).
-Occasional use (1-2 times per month) did not produce significant differences.
-WADA removed CBD from the prohibited list in 2018, but THC remains banned in competition.
+Intensive use of THC may lower testosterone and thus hinder muscle mass building.
+The 2017 Drug and Alcohol Dependence study showed a decrease in free testosterone of about 12% in heavy users (daily use for over a year) (Drug and Alcohol Dependence, 2017).
+Occasional use (1-2 times a month) did not yield significant differences.
+WADA removed CBD from the banned list in 2018, but THC remains banned in competitions.

-How long does THC stay in the body and affect hormones?
+How long does THC remain in the body and affect hormones?

-THC is highly lipophilic and accumulates in adipose tissue.
-In occasional users, THC metabolites are detected 3-7 days after ingestion, and in heavy users even 30-60 days (Clinical Chemistry, 2019).
-The effect on the HPG axis lasts as long as active THC circulates in the blood, which is usually 6-12 hours after a single dose.
+THC is highly lipophilic and accumulates in fat tissue.
+In occasional users, THC metabolites can be detected 3-7 days after consumption, in heavy users even 30-60 days (Clinical Chemistry, 2019).
+The impact on the HPG axis persists as long as active THC circulates in the blood, usually 6-12 hours after a single dose.

 Does occasional marijuana use lower testosterone?

-The data do not support a significant effect of occasional use.
-The 2017 NHANES study showed that men who used marijuana occasionally (1-4 times per month) had no significantly different testosterone levels than those who abstained (Journal of Clinical Endocrinology and Metabolism, 2017).
-The effect appears with regular use more than 3-5 times a week for at least half a year.
+Data do not confirm a significant impact of occasional use.
+The 2017 NHANES study showed that among men using marijuana occasionally (1-4 times a month), testosterone levels did not differ significantly from abstainers (Journal of Clinical Endocrinology and Metabolism, 2017).
+The effect appears with regular use above 3-5 times a week for at least six months.

-Summary: Is it worth worrying about testosterone with THC?
+Summary: should we worry about testosterone with THC?

-The answer depends on dose and frequency.
-Occasional marijuana use (1-4 times per month) likely does not significantly affect testosterone or fertility in adult men.
-Regular (weekly) use may produce subtle effects.
-Daily, heavy use in heavy users is associated with a decrease in free testosterone of approximately 121 TP3T and a deterioration in semen parameters of 20-281 TP3T.
+The answer depends on the dose and frequency.
+Occasional marijuana use (1-4 times a month) likely does not significantly affect testosterone or fertility in adult men.
+Regular use (weekly) may yield subtle effects.
+Daily, intensive use in heavy users is associated with a decrease in free testosterone of about 12% and a deterioration in sperm parameters of 20-28%.

-For men planning to become parents or building muscle, the recommendation is simple: Limit or eliminate THC three months before the crucial period.
-This corresponds to a full spermatogenic cycle and allows the HPG axis to regenerate.
+For men planning parenthood or concerned about muscle mass building, the recommendation is simple.
+Limit or eliminate THC for 3 months before a critical period.
+This corresponds to a full cycle of spermatogenesis and allows the HPG axis to recover.
 Occasional use after this period would not require such a restrictive approach.

-CBD doesn't significantly affect testosterone in humans at standard doses.
-THC-free broad-spectrum oils or CBD isolates are a safe choice for athletes, those planning to have children, and men over 30 who want to benefit from cannabinoid properties without risking hormonal imbalances.
-This is also why WADA removed CBD from the prohibited list in 2018, but THC remains a prohibited substance in athletic competition.
+CBD does not significantly affect testosterone in humans at standard doses.
+Broad spectrum oils without THC or CBD isolates are a safe choice for athletes, individuals planning parenthood, and men over 30 who want to benefit from the properties of cannabinoids without risk to their hormonal axis.
+This is also why WADA removed CBD from the banned list in 2018, while THC remains a banned substance in sports competitions.

-It's worth remembering that testosterone and fertility depend on many factors.
-Sleep, diet, exercise, stress, alcohol, and age.
+It is worth remembering that testosterone and fertility depend on many factors.
+Sleep, diet, training, stress, alcohol, age.
 THC is just one element of this equation.
-For a man who sleeps only five hours, is overweight, and drinks alcohol daily, eliminating THC alone won't save testosterone.
-Only a comprehensive lifestyle approach will bring lasting results.
+In a man who sleeps 5 hours, is overweight, and drinks alcohol daily, eliminating THC alone will not save testosterone.
+Only a comprehensive approach to lifestyle yields lasting effects.

-This article is for informational and educational purposes only and does not constitute medical advice.
-Consult your doctor before using hemp, CBD, or other cannabinoid products, especially if you are taking other medications, have known hormonal issues, are undergoing fertility treatment, or are planning to conceive.
+This article is for informational and educational purposes and does not constitute medical advice.
+Before starting to use cannabis, CBD, or other cannabinoid products, consult with a physician, especially if you are taking other medications, have diagnosed hormonal issues, are undergoing infertility treatment, or are planning to conceive.

 Author: Michał Waluk, Editor of the Bucha blog